nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Tutor keys in required fields to add student contact.
+1. Tutor keys in required fields to add a lesson for a student contact.
 1. TutorEase adds the lesson to the student.
    Use case ends.